 - Accessories – Does the instrument include any type of necessary accessories for its regular use?
-(Reeds, Mouthpieces, Case, ..)
+(Synthetic or cane reeds, Mouthpieces, Case, ..)

 - Upgrade Option – What will take place if your child evolves out from the student model into a more advanced intermediate instrument?
 Can he benefit from an upgrade under the rental agreement?

 Benefits of Renting a Clarinet: Renting vs. Buying